 For the reasons set forth in the Proposed Rule and considering the comments received, OCR is finalizing the provisions as proposed in § 92.201, with modifications.
 In § 92.201(a), we are adding "(including companions with limited English proficiency)" after the term "individual with limited English proficiency."
 In § 92.201(e)(2), we are deleting the clause "accompanying a limited English proficient individual."
 In § 92.201(e)(2)(i), we are replacing "the accompanying adult" with "an initial adult interpreter."
 In § 92.201(e)(2)(ii) we are adding the phrase "in private with a qualified interpreter present and without an accompanying adult present," after "where the individual with limited English proficiency specifically requests."
-In § 92.201(f), we are adding the phrase "ensure the modality allows for meaningful access and must. . ."
-In § 92.201(g), we are adding the phrase "ensure the modality allows for meaningful access and must. . ." after "through audio remote interpreting services in the covered entity's health programs and activities must. . ."
+In § 92.201(f), we are adding the phrase "ensure the modality allows for meaningful access and must. . ." after "through video remote interpreting services in the covered entity's health programs and activities must. . ." after "through audio remote interpreting services in the covered entity's health programs and activities must. . ."

 We are also making technical revisions.
 Throughout § 92.201, we are replacing the term "limited English proficient individual" with "individual with limited English proficiency."
 In § 92.201(c)(2), we are replacing the phrase "a covered entity must use a qualified translator" with "a covered entity must utilize the services of a qualified translator."
 In § 92.201(e)(2)(ii), we are replacing the word "the" in the phrase "by the accompanying adult is documented" with "by an accompanying adult is documented."
-In § 92.201(e)(4) we are striking the word "directly" as technically incorrect to describe the manner in which a covered entity communicates to an individual with LEP via the services of a qualified translator.
+In § 92.201(e)(4) we are striking the word "directly" as technically incorrect to describe the manner in which a covered entity communicates to an individual with LEP via the services of a qualified interpreter or qualified translator.